madetech/handbook/roles/senior_user_researcher.md

 - Delivery of good public services for users with clients
 - Case studies of how to design and deliver good public services and outcomes
-- Growth and happiness of UCD community at Made Tech
+- Growth and happiness of the UCD community at Made Tech

 ## Competencies